 - You cannot migrate historical data from one account to another.
 Thus, if you set up an account for a web property and then later want to move tracking to a separate account, you cannot currently migrate the data from the old account to the new account.

-For example, you might have an Analytics account for your personal web properties that you name My Personal Account.
+For example, you might have an Analytics account named My Personal Account for your personal web properties.
 In this account, you would track your personal website and your blog, which are separate properties.
-In this case, you install one tracking code snippet on your website pages, and use a different one for your blog.
+In this case, you use one tracking code snippet on your website pages, and use a different one for your blog.

 You might also set up different Analytics accounts for different groups or stakeholders.
 For example, if you administer Analytics tracking for two companies, you would set up a separate Analytics account for the websites owned by each company.
 Since you might want to provide administrative access to individuals in each company, you would not want to expose sensitive reporting data between companies, so it makes sense to track the websites from different companies in separate accounts.